 It was just announced that, following in the footsteps of Germany, Hungary, Greece, Luxembourg, Austria and Bulgaria, food-friendly France became the latest member of the European nations to prohibit the planting of Monsanto’s genetically modified seeds.
 Huh?
 And it seems that Russia, Brazil, China, Thailand, Taiwan, South Korea, Australia and New Zealand all require labels identifying genetically modified foods.
 And Japan, Ireland and Egypt have even decided to ban all genetically modified foods.

-When will we join the international momentum?
+Should the United States join the international momentum?